open5e/open5e-image-generation/Readme.md

 It may take a long time before you see your first result, primarily due to the uv.smart_project() function, but this is necessary for the shader to render properly.
 It will run faster on models that have better topology and fewer polys.

 The script is stored as a separate .py file and linked into the Blender file.
+This is super janky and seems to break when the directory is moved, so you may need to re-link it in Blender before it will update.

 ### Developer Notes